a badge showing QUITTR achievements and positive user feedback

 Side Effect Awareness and Typical Recovery Timeline

 Early days often include increased craving, irritability, and vivid sexual imagery.
 Around two to four weeks, you may face the highest risk of relapse as novelty wears off and urges press harder.
-By six to twelve weeks, many users report improved concentration, more apparent sexual desire tied to real partners, and a reduction in shamen.
+By six to twelve weeks, many users report improved concentration, more apparent sexual desire tied to real partners, and reduced shame.
 Some effects persist longer for heavy porn users.
 Track symptoms in a recovery journal and note changes in mood, sleep, libido, and relationship satisfaction so you know what to address with targeted tools.

 How Quittr's Features Map to Recovery Tasks You Can Use Today

 Start with the content blocker to remove instant access to porn triggers.
-Use the streak tracker and the 28 day challenge for accountability and social motivation.
+Use the streak tracker and the 28-day challenge for accountability and social motivation.
 When urges arise, open the AI Therapist to reframe thoughts, log the episode in your recovery journal, and run a short meditation game or listen to relaxing sounds.
 Complete lessons on sexual health to replace myths about semen retention and masturbation with facts.
 Grow your life tree by stacking small wins, such as replacing late-night browsing with a mindfulness routine.
-Which tool will you try first tonight?

 Privacy, Community Support, and Nonjudgmental Accountability